zilupe/thegame.report-data/README.md

 An attempt to organise, standardise, and share the data of our league.

+### Update 2019-12-04

+Early version of the new consolidated website is available at http://statsdemo.thegame.report

+Once it is ready, the address will be http://thegame.report (which currently hosts the original static blog).

 ### Update 2019-11-21

 In 1-2 weeks data will become available on a browsable website and potentially through a JSON or CSV API.